Ultimate Product Care

 5. WHEELS, WHEEL BEARINGS, BRAKES & SHOCKS

 Bearings should be checked every 5,000km or yearly.
 This is best done by a mechanic.
 Travelling through water deeper than the wheel bearings can cause bearings to ingest water.
 Bearings must be checked regularly to ensure quantity and quality of the bearing grease.
 If unmaintained, incorrectly tensioned bearings can cause damage to your hubs and axles.
-Bearing temperatures should be checked daily whilst traveling, simply by touching both bearing caps with back of your hand to feel for inconsistency or excessive heat which can lead to bearing failure
+Bearing temperatures should be checked daily whilst travelling, simply by touching both bearing caps with back of your hand to feel for inconsistency or excessive heat which can lead to bearing failure

 Check your brake pads regularly for wear or inconsistent or excessive wear.
 The brake cable will require adjusting over time.
 Never enter a water course/river crossing/beach with hot bearings.
 Allow the bearings to cool before you enter the water, otherwise significant damage to the bearings will result.